g00glen00b/dimitri.codes/src/posts/2019-05-28-spring-boot-kubernetes/index.md

 ---
 title: "Running your Spring boot application on Kubernetes"
 date: "2019-05-28"
+categories: ["Java", "Tutorials"]
+tags: ["Docker", "Kubernetes", "Minikube", "Spring", "Spring boot"]
 ---

-A few weeks ago, I've covered how you can properly [create Docker images for your Spring boot application](https://wordpress.g00glen00b.be/docker-spring-boot/).
-Last time, we've also seen how to [set up Kubernetes locally with Minikube](https://wordpress.g00glen00b.be/setting-up-minikube-istio-macos).
+A few weeks ago, I've covered how you can properly [create Docker images for your Spring boot application](/docker-spring-boot/).
+Last time, we've also seen how to [set up Kubernetes locally with Minikube](/setting-up-minikube-istio-macos).
 Now, it's time to combine the two, and deploy a Spring boot application on Kubernetes.

 ### Creating a deployment